-Isotherm is manufactured from PET Plastic Bottle pollution.
+Isotherm Insulation is manufactured from PET Plastic Bottle pollution.
 In fact, we all know the cost to the environment with PET plastic bottles and plastic in general.
-Coke and Fanta bottles will not biodegrade easily in most cases this can be up to 400 years.
+Coke and Fanta bottles will not biodegrade readily in most cases this can be up to 400 years.

-Making use of what would be pollution to the environment for many years is a winner.
+Making use of what would be pollution in the environment for many years is a winner.
 In fact, Isotherm itself is also recyclable.
-Making Isotherm one of the most most-friendly insulation products in the world.
+Therefore Isotherm Insulation is one of the most most-friendly insulation products in the world.

-The PET is converted into fibers that are eventually converted into Isotherm Insulation.
+As a result of converting the PET into fibres that are turned into Isotherm Insulation.
 Read here what PET pollution is.

 The Sans compliant Isotherm for the Western Cape as well as Johannesburg and Pretoria is the 145mm Isotherm Insulation.
 This product comes in two widths.

-- 145mm Isotherm Roll size 5000L x 1500W (Two Rolls of 750mm Side by side to give the width of 1500mm) These rolls are ideal for tiled roofs with the main beam widths of approximately 700mm.
-This makes for a nice tight fit with no air gaps.
+145mm Isotherm Roll size 5000L x 1500W (Two Rolls of 750mm Side by side to give the width of 1500mm) These rolls are ideal for tiled roofs with the main beam widths of approximately 700mm.
+Making a tight fit with no air gaps.

 How to Cut Isotherm Insulation

-Isotherm Thermal Insulation can’t be torn along the length the insulation can only be torn across the width.
+It is difficult to tear the Isotherm Thermal Insulation along the length, however, Isotherm insulation can only be split across the width.
 Ideally, our installers will do this as they are installing the insulation.
-This might seem like a lot of work however the process is done very rapidly, and an average home is insulated by our installers in about two hours.
+It might seem like a lot of work however the process is quick.
+And our Installers insulate an average home in about two hours.